Welding Symbols Explained: Complete List with Diagrams

 2. Components of Welding Symbols

-1. Basic Symbols: Symbols representing the cross-sectional shape of the weld.
+1. Basic Symbols: Represent the cross-sectional shape of the weld, such as fillet, groove, or spot welds.

 3. Standard Position of Weld Symbols on Drawings